tbensky/PhysicsLabs/README.md

 * A given "up" file is when the magnetic field direction steers the electron beam upward.
 * A given "down" file is when the magnetic field direction steers the electron beam downward.
 * Meters show accelerating potential and current through helmholtz coil.
-* See equipment tour for characteristics of helmholtz coil.
+* *Turns and diameter of Helmholtz Coils:* See equipment tour video.

 #### Suggestion